 Christmas in London – The best time of the year

-If you hadn’t notice yet, Christmas is almost upon us.
-We’ve now almost entered December, the month of celebrations, family time and gifts.
+If you hadn’t noticed it yet, Christmas is almost upon us.
+We’re almost entering December, the month of celebrations, family time, and gifts.

 1. Take a Christmas Lights tour in Central London

 It doesn’t matter where you go this month, you will always be welcomed by streets filled with beautiful lights in all kinds of forms and shapes.
 Seeing these lights together with the beautifully decorated window displays always make me feel a bit warmer inside, no matter how cold it is outside.
 Top places to see the magical lights are Oxford Street, Regent Street, Covent Garden, and Carnaby Street.

 2. Spend your money at Hyde Park Winter Wonderland

 Hyde Park Winter Wonderland is an enormous Christmas fair taking place every year from half November until the beginning of January in Hyde Park.
 Imagine an enormous funfair, an ice skating rink, a circus, a Bavarian-themed village, and much more.
 It’s a bit of an extravaganza, but if you’re into that, it’s definitely worth visiting.
 Live music, an ice bar, and amazing ice sculptures are part of the mix too.
 Entrance to Winter Wonderland is free, but there are fees required for the rides and a few venues.

 Hyde Park Winter Wonderland takes place between 19th November 2021 – 3rd January 2022.
 Pre-booking is mendatory.